What is Commercial Animation?

 Software Used to Produce 3D Commercial Animation

 The industry-standard software for creating 3D animation has always been Autodesk Maya.
 Maya’s powerful character animation and rigging tools have made it very popular among studios and artists.
-3D commercial animation can also be made with Blender, Cinema 4D and 3ds Max, which, like Maya, are 3D modeling and animation software.
+3D commercial animation can also be made with Blender, Cinema 4D and 3ds Max, which, like Maya, are 3D modeling software and animation software.
 A 3D animation pipeline might include other specialty software for sculpting, texturing and cloth design as well.
 Maxon Zbrush, Mari, Substance Painter and Marvelous Designer are examples of such software.

 Explainer Videos

-Explainer videos are the simplest form of 2D commercial animation.
+Explainer videos are the simplest form of commercial animation.
 They are short-form videos with simple visuals used for sales, marketing and even educational purposes.
-They contain pre-made animations of some simple 2D characters with limited animation and movement.
+They contain pre-made animations of some simple characters with limited animation and movement.
 This type of animation is not meant to create stunning visuals, but rather to explain a topic, a service, or anything that requires a lot of details in the form of text, charts and infographics.
 Explainer videos are an accessible, inexpensive and easy form of commercial animation.
 However, they are less engaging and might sometimes look visually boring compared to other animation styles.

 Play Video